f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 **- Below steps are related to Azure configurations**.

 4. Create Azure Vnet site as per below steps
       i.
-From the Console homepage, select "Multi-Cloud Network Connect". ii.
+From the F5 XCConsole homepage, select "Multi-Cloud Network Connect". ii.
 Select "Manage > Site Management", select "Azure VNET Sites" and click on "Add Azure VNET Site". iii.
 Enter a name, optionally select a label and add a description. iv.
 In the Site Type Selection section: